ClosingBracket/osv/README.md

 [the nightly releases repo](https://github.com/osvunikernel/osv-nightly-releases/releases/tag/ci-master-latest).

-If you are comfortable with make and GCC toolchain and want to try the latest OSv code, then you should read [this part of the page](#setting-up-development-environment) to guide you how to set up your development environment and build OSv kernel and application images.
+If you are comfortable with make and GCC toolchain and want to try the latest OSv code, then you should read this [part of the readme](#setting-up-development-environment) to guide you how to set up your development environment and build OSv kernel and application images.

 ## Releases